 Nevertheless, global veganism would be an incredibly effective measure at reducing the likelihood of pandemics (whilst also solving a load of other issues, like food security and sustainability, climate change, etc.).

-From a non-vegan diet to global travel, and even personal antibiotic misuse, we are all in some way contributing to the possibility of future pandemics.
+From omnivorous diets to global travel, and even personal antibiotic misuse, we are all in some way contributing to the possibility of future non-vegan pandemics.

 Does this mean we all have to stop travelling?
 Adhere to a strict vegan, organic, homegrown, and seasonal diet?
 Adopt children instead of giving birth to them?
 Stop buying products from abroad?
 Live sustainably off the grid?
 Good on you if you do all of this!
 But for the majority of us, it’s just not feasible.

 Let’s all make more conscious choices to promote an ethical, safer, and healthier world.
-After all, veganism is not the only way to prevent future pandemics.
+After all, vegan pandemics might not be the norm, but there’s no hard and fast rule that says they are impossible.